crdant/embedded-cluster-ami/README.md

    necessary configuration
 4. Packer uses this configuration to launch an EC2 instance and customize it
 5. Cloud-init scripts run on first boot to set up the Replicated application
-6. Packer creates an AMI from the configured instance
+6. Packer creates an AMI/OVA from the configured instance
-7. The AMI is shared to specified AWS regions and accounts
+7. For an AMI, it is shared to specified AWS regions and accounts.
+For an OVA it will be stored in the `work` directory under the project route.

 ## Key Makefile Features